london-biohackers/biohackspace-sops/biolab-usage-guidelines.rst

 If the user is unsure of the hazard group of a biological agent, the BSO should be sought before any work with the agent commences.

-The kind of biological organisms with which we typically work in the laboratory include i) non-pathogenic strains of E. coli (such as DH5 alpha), ii) cellulose producing gram-negative bacteria such as *Gluconacetobacter*, iii) non-toxic *Dinoflagelate* species, iv) brewer’s yeast (*Saccharomices cereviscae*) and, v) algal micro-organisms from non-toxic environmental samples.
+The kind of biological organisms with which we typically work in the laboratory include i) non-pathogenic strains of Escher. coli (such as DH5 alpha), ii) cellulose producing gram-negative bacteria such as *Gluconacetobacter*, iii) non-toxic *Dinoflagelate* species, iv) brewer’s yeast (*Saccharomices cereviscae*) and, v) algal micro-organisms from non-toxic environmental samples.

 These organisms are considered to be hazard group 1 and do not themselves require working containment level 1 (CL1) standards, however, in addition to rules 2 and 3 from the `BioLab Rules <biolab-rules.rst>`__, the following good microbiological practice (GMP) should be employed when working with **any** micro-organisms.